 Be prepared for a disaster

-Brisbane's subtropical climate makes our city prone to severe weather events and a variety of natural disasters and hazards.
+Brisbane's subtropical climate means our city is prone to severe weather events and a variety of natural disasters and hazards.

 Are you prepared?

-To be prepared for disasters, Council has a number of tools available to help reduce the impacts of possible events to your family, pets and property.
+To be prepared for disasters, Brisbane City Council has a number of tools and services available to help reduce the impacts of possible events to your family, pets and property.

 Severe weather is a natural part of living in Brisbane's sub-tropical climate.
-Every year, Brisbane experiences severe storms which typically run from November through to March.
+Every year, Brisbane experiences severe storms which typically occur from September through to March.
 It is important you take the time to prepare yourself and your home for storm season.

 Sign up to receive free alerts via the Brisbane Early Warning Alert Service.

-Brisbane is built on a flood plain, and due to our subtropical climate, Brisbane is prone to flooding from a number of different sources including creeks, river, storm tide and overland flow.
-Understand your flood risk:
+Brisbane is built on a floodplain and our sub-tropical climate means we often experience heavy rain that can lead to flooding from a number of different sources including river, creek, overland flow and storm tide.

 Have you signed up for Council's free Early Warning Alert Service?
 This service allows residents in the Brisbane City Council Local Government Area to register for severe and urgent weather alerts that may affect their residential address via email, SMS, and/or home phone.